jspoh/ecommerce-demo/README.md

 The white heart will turn red when clicked on and will add the related item to the liked items list.
 The cart with a plus sign will add the item selected into the user's cart when clicked on while changing the plus sign to a cross.
 The cart with the cross sign can be clicked on to remove the item from cart.

+On hover, the product card will expand and show more information for a quick overview.
+I did not build individual pages for the products.

 <br>

 <img src='lib/likedpage.PNG'>